 Preaching is not just an intellectual exercise.
-There is a huge emotional component in preaching, not only for the pastor, but also with those who are listening to the sermon.
+There is a huge emotional component in preaching, not only for the pastors, but also for those who are listening to sermons.
 Emotion is often ascribed to God moving, God working, or God calling.
-I have preached in numerous services where it seemed evident God was in the midst.
-The emotional levels were high.
+I have preached in numerous services where it seemed evident God was in our midst.
+Emotional levels were high.
 People were weeping.
 People were coming down the aisle to the altar to pray.
 It was evident to everyone that God was using my sermon to bring repentance, renewal, and revival.

-Any cursory reading about the First and Second Great Awakening will reveal that emotions played a huge part in the success of these campaigns.
-The Evangelical movement can trace its lineage, to some degree, back to revivalist machinations of the 18th and 19th centuries..
-Emotions have always played a momentous part in any significant move of God (as revivals, awakenings, and movements are called).
+Any cursory reading about the First and Second Great Awakenings will reveal that emotions played a huge part in the success of these campaigns.
+The Evangelical movement can trace its lineage, to some degree, back to revivalist machinations of the 18th and 19th centuries.
+Emotions have always played a monumental part in any significant move of God (as revivals, awakenings, and movements are called).
 This should not be surprising since we are, by nature, emotional beings.

 A commenter on a different post wrote:

 I don’t believe in Jesus because of arguments for the trustworthiness of the Bible.
 I believe in Him because I have a relationship with Him-I have heard His voice and I feel His presence.
 And I am aware that sounds vague and illogical, but I also know that no one can invalidate my experience.